skynet/astronomer-ee/docs/pages/guides/google-cloud.md

 ## Configuration File

-Once you have cloned helm repository, change into that directory and create a configuration file.
-This file will be used to set some required values as well as override default values.
-You can create this file by copying the templated file that already exists in the repo.
+Once you have cloned the helm repository, change into that directory.
+The helm charts are built to be customizable and tailored to your unique environment.
+The way we customize an installation is through a YAML configuration file.
+This file can contain global configurations that are used in multiple charts, or chart specific configurations.
+Global configurations are underneath the top-level `global` key.
+Chart specific configurations will be nested under top-level keys that correspond to the chart name.
+For example, to override values in the `airflow` chart, you will need to create a top-level key, `airflow`, and nest configurations under it.

+All charts are located under the `charts` directory and each chart contains a default `values.yaml` file that contains every possible configuration as well as the default value.
+The charts repository also contains a `values.yaml` file in the root of the project that overrides several values and sets up some default values.
+You should not edit these files directly.
+Instead, let's create a new YAML file where you can override these configurations, and provide some of the required configurations for the installation.

 `cp config.tpl.yaml config.yaml`

+You now have a file named `config.yaml` where you can make any configuration changes you need to.
+This file will contain keys for required fields, but any configuration can be overridden.
+Check out the root `values.yaml` file to get a feel for the structure of this file.

 ## Namespace